Posted on November 27, 2017

 If you just want two to three movies, 5 GB is enough.
 30 GB will hold up to 20 movies and, for true film buffs, 100 GB will hold around 50 movies.

-Follow the above parameters and you should be able to come up with a rough idea of how much internal storage you’ll need on your phone.
+Follow the above parameters and you should be able to come up with a rough idea of how much internal cell phone storage you’ll need.

 If you’re an average phone user and you fall in the middle of the above scenarios, 64 GB or 128 GB should be plenty of storage for you.
 If you don’t mind storing your photos and videos in the cloud, you can probably make do with 32 GB.
 Remember, though, that you can only access items in the cloud when you have a Wi-Fi or data connection.